antoniocavalcante/coresg/README.md

 This repository contains the code corresponding to the techniques proposed and discussed in the manuscript **"CORE-SG: Efficient Computation of Multiple MSTs for Density-Based Methods"**, submitted to VLDB'22, as well as the instructions to reproduce the results reported in the paper.

-We compare our proposal with the previous state-of-the-art approach for the computation of multiple density-based Minimum Spanning Trees based on Relative Neighborhood Graphs (RNGs) [[3]](#3), proposed in the context of HDBSCAN* [[1]](#1).
+We compare our proposal with the previous state-of-the-art approach for the computation of multiple density-based Minimum Spanning Trees (MSTs) based on Relative Neighborhood Graphs (RNGs) [[3]](#3), proposed in the context of HDBSCAN* [[1]](#1).
 The RNG-based approach has been re-implemented in Python/Cython and is also available in this repository.

-This implementation uses Cython in many to improve the performance of many operations that would be otherwise very inefficient if implemented with Python only.
-Please follow the instructions bellow for installation and reproduction of the results reported in the paper.

-This short tutorial includes the 4 steps needed to reproduce the results reported in the paper:
+This implementation uses Cython to improve the performance of many operations that would be otherwise very inefficient if implemented with only Python.
+This short guide includes the 4 steps needed to reproduce the results reported in the paper:
 1. [Installation](#installation)
 2. [Getting the Data](#data)
 3. [Running Experiments](#experiments)